 If fall colors are your thing, a Washington State elopement will give you an absolutely gorgeous background to work with.
 From mid-September to Mid-October, and depending on your elevation, the colors absolutely pop!
 Fall is definitely cooler than the summer, so you don’t have to worry about overheating in your dress or suit either.

 Snow?
 Mountains?
 We have that.
 Winter weddings also allow you to incorporate other cozy elements, a cabin, a campfire, snuggling together under a blanket, etc. Some roads will likely be closed limiting the location options, and definitely be prepared for drizzle and overcast skies – but these elements can make for some stunning photos.

 While you don’t have the biting cold from winter, Spring in Washington can be a rainier season.
-If you love overcast days and rain, this could the perfect time to plan your elopement!
+If you love overcast days, lush forests, and rain doesn’t bother you, this could the perfect time to plan your elopement!
 They’ll likely be contrasted with some beautiful springtime floral blooms, and snow-capped mountains with a dusting of snow remaining from winter.

 Mountains?
 Waterfalls?
 Water?
 Deserts and islands, oh my?
 We have all of those options available in Washington State.
 Talking to an adventure elopement photographer like myself will give you some ideas on the pros and cons of each location.
 Similar to choosing the season, it really is about your personal taste and preference, but no matter where you choose, you will have fantastic elements to work with!

 Within each region there are SO many individual spots with a fast array of ecosystems and terrain to choose from.
 Selecting from my personal favorites and secret spots is just one perk of booking with me and getting access to my 100-page elopement planning guide.